How much does a tax return cost? [2026]

 Who does tax returns?

-There are various tax professionals who can handle your tax return, including tax accountants, tax agents, and tax consultants.
-To complete and lodge a tax return in Australia, your tax professional must be registered and hold a current licence.
+Several tax professionals can help with your tax return, including tax accountants, agents, and consultants.
+To lodge your return in Australia, your chosen professional must be registered and hold a current licence.

 Using an unlicensed individual can make the lodgement invalid and prevent the processing of your return.
 Once lodged, your tax refund will be automatically deposited into your bank account if you’ve provided those details.